 Foreigners from countries which grant reciprocal rights can buy residential property in Macedonia, subject to approval from the Ministry of Justice, but landed property is somewhat more complicated.

 Due to moderate price rises since 2005 (all our figures are stated in Euro terms), there have been slight declines in yields.
-Gross rental yields in Skopje are now moderate to good, with most apartments yielding around 7.4% to 8.0%.
-Houses have better rental yields, at 8.3%
+It seems to us that another reason is that rents have been falling, though we don't have official statistics to confirm this.
+Gross rental yields in Skopje are now moderate, with most apartments yielding around 5.0% to 5.5%.

 Capital Gains: Capital gains are taxed as ordinary income at 10%, levied on 70% of computed gains after expenses are deducted.

 Inheritance: Spouses and first degree relatives, or direct ascendants and descendants, are not liable to pay inheritance tax on their inheritance.